Back to blogUpdated · 5 min read

 “The basic fuel price is the amount that actually goes up or down every month.
 That obviously then affects the total amount that you're going to be paying for fuel.” – Layton Beard.

-3. Distribution costs and margins: The most significant cost (roughly 11% of the petrol price) is margin for the retailer that sells to the public, in addition to other wholesale margins and distribution costs.
+3. Distribution costs and margins: The most significant cost (roughly 11% of the petrol price) is the margin for the retailer that sells to the public, in addition to other wholesale margins and distribution costs.

 What is the prediction for the price of fuel in the coming months?